bitwarden/contributing-docs/docs/architecture/clients/index.md

 Any code in the `apps/` that doesn't have a tight coupling with the client can be moved into a lib: if an exported member is wholly dependent on other libs but not `apps/`, it can likely be moved to a lib itself.
-(More concretely, this bars components that rely on global client-specific CSS, but not components built with Tailwind and the CL.)
+(More concretely, this bars components that rely on global client-specific CSS — but not components built with Tailwind and the CL — from being included in a lib)

 > Having a dedicated library project is a much stronger boundary compared to just separating code
 > into folders, though.
 Each library has a so-called "public API", represented by an index.ts barrel